 R.R.S.
 Neb. § 83-192 provides that the duties of the Board are to:

-- determine the time of discharge from parole, and
+- Determine the time of discharge from parole;

-- visit and inspect any facility, state or local, for the detention of persons charged with or convicted of an offense and for the safekeeping of such other persons will be remanded to such facility in accordance with law.
+- Visit and inspect any facility, state or local, for the detention of persons charged with or convicted of an offense and for the safekeeping of such other persons as may be remanded to such facility in accordance with law;

 Grounds of release on Parole